Malik-Haziq/Portfolio-mac/public/markdown/about-me.md

 # Hi, I’m Malik

-I’m a frontend Engineer who builds fast, clean, and intuitive user interfaces.
+I’m a frontend Engineer with 3 years of experience in building clean and intuitive user interfaces and web applications.
 Attention to detail is my thing.
 I believe the small code and design decisions are what transform a good interface into a memorable experience.

 ## What I Do